LiaoSteve/Drone-GCS-and-AI/README.md

 ```

 # Airsim
-1.In AirSim simulator, use the fuzzy rules to control the drone.
+- [x] In AirSim simulator, use the fuzzy rules to control the drone.
-2.Use depth to sense the objects.
+- [x] Use depth to sense the objects.

 ### Author
 - [x] Created by Tzung-Hsien Huang, and adapted by LisoSteve